- Int. +1 646 934 6864

 The fish market in Gustavia

-At the entrance of Gustavia, there is a little fish market that many people do not know exists because you have to get there early—all the fish is usually sold out by 9 am.
+At the entrance of Gustavia, there's a small fish market that many people are unaware of because you have to arrive very early to find it, all the fish is usually sold out by 9 am.
 A group of local fishermen sell their early-morning catch to restaurants, locals, and visitors.
-Sometimes the fishermen have to sleep in the parking lot to save a spot.
+Sometimes the fishermen spend their night in the parking lot to save a spot.
 So if you wake up early enough, you have to head into Gustavia and watch for the fisherman standing by the road and waving a lobster to catch the attention of passing drivers.
-In addition toCaribbean lobsters, you can often find dorade, wahoo, and tuna, which are all great for home cooking.
-The colorful reef fish on offer can be a little trickier to cook, and are usually used in local cuisine as a base for soups.
+In addition to Caribbean lobsters, you can often find dorades, wahoos, and tunas which are all great for home cooking.
+The colorful reef fish on offer can be a little trickier to cook and are usually used in local cuisine as a base for soups.

 Design shopping at Yume